Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Five years ago, we got our asses beaten.
 Except it was worse for me.
 Because I lost twice.
 First, Hulk lost, then Banner lost.
 Then, we all lost.

-NATASHA ROMANOFF: No one blamed you, Br
+NATASHA ROMANOFF: No one blamed you, Bru